SamuelM333/samuelmurillo.xyz/source/_drafts/AWS-Chalice-Terraform-Epilogue.md

 ---
-title: Should you use AWS Chalice for your next project?
+title: "AWS Chalice + Terraform Epilogue: Should you use Chalice for your next project?"
-date: 2021-09-19 22:23:45
+date: 2022-01-01 22:23:45
 description:
 tags:
   - aws